 We shall use the same SFTP action show how to define a password with the encrypted value.

-Provide the input value and click 'Encrypt'.
+Provide the input value and click Encrypt.
 It will produce a hash that you can copy and safely use in your YAML: Setting a new encrypted value

 The salt which is used to encrypt the values is unique for each workspace.
 If you change it, you will need to change all encrypted values in your YAMLs.